Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

 Cappadocia has so many Hotels of all different budgets, plus there are plenty of hostels available too so Cappadocia can be visited on a budget.

-I stayed at Cappadocia View Hotel which I would recommend, especially for its terrace.
-On my first visit I stayed at Diamond of Cappadocia Hotel which is right in the centre of Goreme.
-I also enjoyed by stay there.
+I loved my recent stay at Design Cappadocia Hotel, I have also stayed at Cappadocia View Hotel which I would recommend for a more budget option.
+On my first visit, I stayed at the Diamond of Cappadocia Hotel which is right in the centre of Goreme.
+I also enjoyed my stay there.